Mark Beaumont (journalist): Career and writing style

 A contributor to such titles as The Times, ShortList, The Guardian and Uncut, Beaumont's writings have predominantly appeared in NME, where he has written numerous reviews and interviews since 1995 and has also functioned as the magazine's letters and singles page editor.
-Considered by NME editor Conor McNicholas one of the title's "star" writers, Beaumont has frequently been assigned the task of reviewing latest releases and gigs from high-profile artists including Arctic Monkeys, Black Rebel Motorcycle Club, Coldplay and Muse.
+Considered by NME editor Conor McNicholas one of the title's "star" writers, Beaumont has frequently been assigned the task of reviewing latest releases and gigs from high-profile artists including Arctic Monkeys, Black Rebel Motorcycle Club, Coldplay, Muse and Yeah Yeah Yeahs.

 In his writings, Beaumont has often favoured a caustic, confrontational and at times humorous prose style, especially when writing on artists or records that he does not hold in particularly high regard.

 Beaumont has also been noted for caustic left-wing political opinions, often entirely unrelated to the media being reviewed.
 In 2021, when reviewing Russian disaster film Chernobyl: Abyss, Beaumont described the United Kingdom as "a country that has overseen over 120,000 largely unnecessary deaths during a national crisis due to the incompetence, lies, contempt for its citizens and rampant cover-ups and cronyism of its extremist government".
 In the same article he further describes the 2019 HBO Chernobyl miniseries as being "very handy at a time when it might be politically advantageous to conflate the nightmares of communism with the potentials of socialism".

 Beaumont wrote a band biography for the liner notes of the band Mansun's 2004 posthumous album Kleptomania, and in 2008, he released a biography of the band Muse entitled Out Of This World.
 In September 2012 his latest artist biography, Jay-Z: The King Of America, was released by Omnibus Press.
 In June 2014, his biography of the band the Killers was released.